tencent cloud

 Note:

-Producer Example
+Producer Examples

-// Construct a producer
+// Construct a producer.

 Producer<byte[]> producer = pulsarClient.newProducer()

-// Disable batch operation
+// Disable the batch feature.

 .enableBatching(false)